UKPLab/acl2020-interactive-entity-linking/README.md

 ## Project structure

-This repository contains to projects, `data-converter` is a Java application for converting the data and `linker`, a Python project which contains all relevant experiments.
+This repository contains two projects, `data-converter` is a Java application for converting the data and `linker`, a Python project which contains all relevant experiments.

 ## Setting up the experiments